julianlam/feps/fep/521a/fep-521a.md

 ## Multikey

-Actor's public key MUST be represented as an object with `Multikey` type, as defined in section *2.3.1.2 Multikey* of [Data Integrity](https://www.w3.org/TR/vc-data-integrity/#multikey) specification.
+Each public key MUST be represented as an object with `Multikey` type, as defined in section *2.3.1.2 Multikey* of [Data Integrity](https://www.w3.org/TR/vc-data-integrity/#multikey) specification.
 This object MUST have the following properties:

 - `id`: the unique global identifier of the public key.
 - `type`: the value of this property MUST contain the string `Multikey`.